doctrine/orm/docs/en/reference/basic-mapping.rst

 Composite Keys
 ~~~~~~~~~~~~~~

-Doctrine 2 allows to use composite primary keys.
-There are however
+with Doctrine 2 you can use composite primary keys, using ``@Id`` on more then
-some restrictions opposed to using a single identifier.
-The use of
+one column.
+Some restrictions exist opposed to using a single identifier in
-the ``@GeneratedValue`` annotation is only supported for simple
+this case: The use of the ``@GeneratedValue`` annotation is not supported,
-(not composite) primary keys, which means you can only use
-composite keys if you generate the primary key values yourself
+which means you can only use composite keys if you generate the primary key
-before calling ``EntityManager#persist()`` on the entity.
+values yourself before calling ``EntityManager#persist()`` on the entity.

-To designate a composite primary key / identifier, simply put the
-@Id marker annotation on all fields that make up the primary key.
+More details on composite primary keys are discussed in a :doc:`dedicated tutorial
+<../tutorials/composite-primary-keys>`.

 Quoting Reserved Words
 ----------------------